-- Protocols and networking-Your servers must meet the following protocol and networking requirements. - Your servers must have TCP/IP with static IP addressing. - IPv4 only configurations are supported, IPv4 and IPv6 are supported in combination, however IPv6 only configurations are not supported - By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4. - IPv6 is only supported for Windows 2008 and 2012 servers. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - NAT support-Data migration jobs can support NAT environments in an IP-forwarding configuration with one to one port mappings.
+- Protocols and networking-Your servers must meet the following protocol and networking requirements. - Your servers must have TCP/IP with static IP addressing. - IPv4 only configurations are supported, IPv4 and IPv6 are supported in combination, however IPv6 only configurations are not supported - By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4. - IPv6 is only supported for Windows 2008 and 2012 servers. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - If you are using Double-Take over a WAN and do not have DNS name resolution, you will need to add the host names to the local host file on each server running Double-Take. - NAT support-Data migration jobs can support NAT environments in an IP-forwarding configuration with one to one port mappings.
 Port-forwarding is not supported.
 Additionally, only IPv4 is supported for NAT environments.
 Make sure you have added your servers to the DoubleTake Console using the correct IP address.
-Review the NAT configuration table on page 27 in the Adding servers section before you start the job creation process. - Microsoft .NET Framework -Microsoft .NET Framework version 4.0 Update 3 or later is required.
+Review the NAT configuration table on page 28 in the Adding servers section before you start the job creation process. - Microsoft .NET Framework-Microsoft .NET Framework version 4.0 Update 3 or later is required.
 (The full .NET 4.0.3 is required, not just the Client Profile.) - Cloud-Double-Take can be used to migrate data to an existing server in the cloud.
 Keep in mind that you should enable appropriate security measures, like VPN, to protect your data as it migrates to the cloud. - Supported configurations-The following table identifies the supported configurations for a data migration job.